-FerrAS (Ferrofluid Application Study) is the continuation of PAPELL and looks at the usage of ferrofluids to find solutions for technical problems in space.
-Various experiments will be tested in micro-gravity with the help of a sub-orbital rocket (hopefully a REXUS-rocket).
+FerrAS (Ferrofluid Application Study) is the continuation of Papell and looks at the usage of ferrofluids to find solutions for technical problems in space.
+FerrAS is our fourth experiment in the REXUS program.

 MICU (Mineral Investigation Camera using Ultra-Violet) will use ultraviolet (UV) radiation to cause fluorescence of lunar rocks through LEDs, which we will then detect with a camera.
 The on-board image processor will analyse the images for possible fluorescence.
 Promising images will be released for downstream to Earth for advanced mineral classification.